iiasa/message_doc/source/message_globiom/annex/macro.rst

 Mathematical Formulation: MACRO
 ====

-MACRO is based on the macro-economic module of the global energy-economy-climate model Global 2100 :cite:`manne_buying_1992`, a predecesor of the MERGE model :cite:.
+MACRO is based on the macro-economic module of the global energy-economy-climate model Global 2100 :cite:`manne_buying_1992`, a predecesor of the `MERGE <http://www.stanford.edu/group/MERGE/>`_ model.
 The original soft-linkage between MACRO and MESSAGE has been described in :cite:`messner_messagemacro:_2000`, but several adjustments have been made compared to this original implementation.
 The description below builds to a certain degree on these two publications, but deviates in certain places as discussed in the following paragraphs.
 It is worthwhile mentioning that MACRO is as used with MESSAGE has similar origins as the MACRO module of MARKAL-MACRO :cite:`loulou_markal-macro_2004` with the exception of